arduino/help-center-content/content/Hardware Support/Portenta Family/FAQ-Arduino-Portenta-X8.md

 - **What is the purpose of a new image in a Foundries factory?**

-  Portenta X8 boards use a Linux distribution that includes all necessary firmware, applications, and configurations for operation while excluding unnecessary software.
+  Portenta X8 boards use a Linux distribution that includes all necessary firmware, applications, and operating configurations while excluding unnecessary software.
 A new image is created to update the system, firmware, and applications.
 When a new image becomes available, it can be flashed onto the target board to apply these updates.

 - **What is the difference between the web shell and ADB shell?**